burningtree/utxo25/README.md

 There will be a co-working space within the conference area where attendees will be able to work and network.
 Registration will be required for access to co-working.

-### UTXO Guild

-Organizers, volunteers and other people who contribute to the organization will be associated in the Guild, and will be entitled to a percentage reward after the conference, according to their contribution.
-This is our effort to make the conference sustainable in the long term.

 The inspiration for the UTXO Guild is the [Protocol Guild](https://protocol-guild.readthedocs.io/).

 ### #BringYourFriend campaign